Blog

 Is the RB-Y1 suitable for commercial deployment in warehouses or factories?

 The RB-Y1 is positioned as a research platform rather than a commercial deployment solution.
-While its precision and reliability make it suitable for controlled industrial environments, the high estimated cost and research-focused software stack make it better suited for R&D applications.
+While its precision and reliability make it suitable for controlled industrial environments, the research-focused software stack makes it better suited for R&D applications.
 Companies seeking warehouse automation might consider purpose-built platforms like Agility Digit instead.

 Is the RB-Y1 worth buying in 2026?